TheisFerre/go-grepper/README.md

 # go-grepper

-A small for-fun CLI tool written in Go to find lines in text using regex.
+`go-grepper` is a small for-fun CLI tool written in Go to find lines in text using regex.
+Matches in lines will be colored red for highlighting.

 The tool matches the behaviour of the linux command line tool `grep` and relies on the Go primitives for concurrency through goroutines and channels.

 ## Usage